A primer on semiconvex functions in general potential theories: An area formula proof of the Jensen--S odkowski theorem

-\begin{proof} The idea of the proof is to show that the image of the gradient map $\Sigma:= Du(E)$ (or some superset of $\Sigma$ with the same measure) contains an open ball $B_{\delta}$ (about the origin) of a suitable radius $\delta$.
-In particular, if one defines
+The idea of the proof of \eqref{alexineq2} is to show that the image of the gradient map $Du(E)$ (or some superset of it with the same measure) contains an open ball $B_{\delta}$ of a suitable radius $\delta$; in particular, it suffices to choose

-Now, if one can show that $B_{\delta} \subset \Sigma := Du(E)$, then
+Now, if one can show that $B_{\delta} \subset Du(E)$, then

 where the second inequality is the area formula \eqref{AT_lqc}.
 Solving the inequality \eqref{alexball} for $\delta$ defined by \eqref{alex:delta} gives the desired inequality \eqref{alexineq}.